Vocabularium Cornicum: Structure

 The glossary itself follows the structure of Ælfric's Glossary, in general agreement with the original entry order, with the Anglo-Saxon glosses substituted by Old Cornish ones.
-As with Ælfric's Glossary, the lemmata are grouped thematically, usually with a Latin lemma followed by a Cornish translation equivalent, beginning with entries for God, heaven, angel, then elements of the Genesis creation narrative including star, sun, moon, the Earth and sea, and human beings.
-The vocabulary continues with a range of subjects including parts of the body, ranks in the church hierarchy, family members, secular positions and class divisions, words for various kinds of professions and artisans and their associated tools, personality traits, illnesses and afflictions, legal terminology, the weather, times of the day, seasons of the year, colours, birds, fish, insects, domestic and wild mammals, herbs, trees, topographical features, architectural terms, household items, clothing, and food and drink, finishing with some adjectives and ending with the Cornish word for 'saddle'.
+As with Ælfric's Glossary, the glossary organises its lemmata thematically, typically with a Latin lemma followed by its Cornish translation equivalent.
+The glossary begins with entries for ecclesiastical subjects, then elements from the Genesis creation narrative including words for star, sun, moon, the Earth and sea, and human beings.
+The vocabulary continues with a range of topics: human anatomy, the church hierarchy, family members, social classes and secular ranks, professions and artisans and their associated tools, personality traits, illnesses and afflictions, legal terminology, weather, times of the day, seasons, colours, birds, fish, insects, domestic and wild mammals, herbs, trees, topographical features, architecture, household items, clothing, food and drink, and a selection of adjectives.
 The vocabulary contains a total of 961 lemmata, compared with 1,269 in Ælfric's Glossary.